 Scott attended Tulane Law School in New Orleans, earning both a Juris Doctor, cum laude, and a Master of Science in International Development.
 During law school, Scott clerked for the Greater New Orleans Area Fair Housing Action Center, and the United States Army Judge Advocate General (JAG) Corps in Fort Belvoir, Virginia.
 He also studied law and development in Rio de Janeiro, helped provide rural legal services in Central America, and worked as a teaching assistant and guest lecturer for Tulane’s Introduction to International Development undergraduate course.

-Scott has witnessed close-up the rampant nature of civil rights violations and is keenly aware of the devastating economic, social and emotional consequences those violations have on individuals and families.
+Scott has represented a range of clients in securing their rights, from farm workers to brain surgeons, from police officers to inmates.
+Through his previous and current work, he has seen the rampant nature of civil rights violations and is keenly aware of the devastating economic, social and emotional consequences those violations have on individuals and families.
 He is driven each day by a tireless desire to defend people’s rights and deliver justice for clients and the community.

 - California State Courts